Service to Arkansas

 The Service to Arkansas Award recognizes a faculty or staff member, team, or unit that has demonstrated extraordinary care for Arkansas and Arkansans through their research, outreach, and/or educational activities.
 The award shines a light on the work that has made a sustained and meaningful impact and improved the lives of people and communities in Arkansas.

 Early Care & Education Projects (ECEP) was recognized as the inaugural recipient of the 2024 Service to Arkansas Award.
 ECEP, an outreach unit in the college, has delivered professional development to early childhood educators in the state for over 30 years.
+Arkansas Teacher Corps (ATC) received the 2025 Service to Arkansas Award.
+ATC is a partnership between the University of Arkansas, the Arkansas Department of Education, and Arkansas public school districts that aims to recruit, train, license, and support Arkansans as empowered teachers committed to excellence.

-Nomination packets are due on March 15 of each year.
+Nomination packets for the Service to Arkansas Award are due on March 15 of each year.
 Self-nominations are accepted and encouraged.
 The recipient(s) are recognized at the end-of-year college meeting.
 To submit a nomination, complete this form.

 Partnerships with Arkansas Colleges and Universities